Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 With respect to clustering, \texttt{DTW-C++} with integer programming was on average 16 times slower than \texttt{DTAIDistance} over all samples, and as the number of time series increases, integer programming clustering becomes increasingly slower (\autoref{fig:speed_IP}).
 This is to be expected because the computational complexity of the integer programming optimisation increases significantly as the number of time series in the clustering problem increases.
 However, as the lengths of each time series increase, the performance of integer programming converges to the speed of \texttt{DTAIDistance}, and the former finds globally optimal results.
 Therefore, the integer programming approach is recommended for occasions when the individual time series to be clustered are very long, but the number of individual time series is small (e.g., fewer than 1000).

-The performance comparison on all datasets in the UCR Time Series Classification Archive can be found in  [@kumtepeli2023fast].
+The performance comparison on all datasets in the UCR Time Series Classification Archive and any updated benchmarking tests can be found in the repository.

 ![\texttt{DTW-C++} with k-medoids clustering becomes increasingly faster compared to \texttt{DTAIDistance} as the number of time series increases. \label{fig:k_med}](../media/k_med_speed_nn.pdf){ width=80% }